tobiawolaju/The-Intern/README.md

 ## Multi-Device Operation

-Multiple computers can run **local agent clients** connected to a shared cloud brain, allowing:
+Multiple computers can run **local agent clients** connected to a shared cloud brain.

-* remote operation
-* multi-machine orchestration
-* centralized reasoning
+For the hackathon prototype we currently support:

+**Windows local agents only.**

 ---